pchoi-edr/TechEngr-C360-LOS-API/api-list/srffields/srf-fields-nested-fields.md

-# SRF Fields API - Nested Fields
+# Service Request Fields API - Nested Fields

 In the JSON Schema data structure, C360 Service Request Lender Data Fields have related fields that are always not pre-determined.
 So when we pull Lender Data Fields for a companyID, some secondary related data fields have rules defined in C360 that are not available as an object of the Lender Data Fields.
 Instead, based on the rules defined in C360, a related field is dynamically created to support the primary field the related field is created for.